 - 1. Unusual bruising, marks, or cuts on the child's body - 2.
-Severe verbal reprimands - 3.
-Improper clothing relating to size, cleanliness, season - 4.
+Severe verbal reprimands

+- 3. Improper clothing relating to size, cleanliness, season - 4.
 Dropping off or picking up a child while under the influence of illegal drugs or alcohol - 5.
 Leaving a child unattended for any amount of time - 6.
 Failure to attend to the special needs of a disabled child - 7.
 Children who exhibit behavior consistent with an abusive situation

-All staff receive monthly communication/meetings/trainings for updates.
+All staff attend monthly meetings for updates, communications and training.